modiarman08/Arman_Modi/README.md

 folder contains test suite for Monefy Android application.

 # Task2
-folder contains test suite in Microsoft Excel format.
+Monefy.xlsx contains test suite in Microsoft Excel format.
 Summary:

 Test cases are prioritized as per business impact and they should be automated based on their priority.